Vartox: Fictional character biography

-Syreena

 During another of Vartox' stays on Earth, Lana is caught up in a complex revenge plot orchestrated by a former lover of Vartox from Valeron.
 Syreena wants payback for what she sees as Vartox' betrayal of her; in truth, his "betrayal" was arresting her for criminal acts committed with a siphoned portion of Vartox's powers, stolen from him through a device disguised as an amulet Syreena had given him as a "gift of love".

-Syreena first gives Vartox and Lana false hope by transforming Lana (in the guise of an "energy phantom") so that she can breathe in Tynola's atmosphere; she then makes it appear that an accidental ricochet of Vartox' "hyper-energy" beams has turned Lana to stone.
+Syreena first gives Vartox and Lana false hope by transforming Lana so that she can breathe in Tynola's atmosphere; she then makes it appear that an accidental ricochet of Vartox's energy beams has turned Lana to stone.
 All the while, she mentally manipulates Vartox from afar, appearing as her own "ghost" to render him irrational and unable to guess the truth.

-In the end, two things ruin Syreena's plan: one, she accidentally leaves pieces of the amulet she had once given Vartox (which he had crushed upon learning its secret) behind at one of her "ghostly" appearances, giving him tangible proof of her survival, and two, deep down, she still loves Vartox, and finds herself unable to deny him happiness.
-Syreena restores Lana, at a terrible cost; the effect can not be dispelled, only transferred, dooming Syreena to "life" as a stone statue.
-However, Vartox and Lana are forced to part once again—the effect that would have let her live on Tynola was apparently linked to the petrifaction effect, and both are transferred away when Lana was "cured".
+Syreena still loves Vartox, and finds herself unable to deny him happiness.
+She restores Lana, at a terrible cost; the effect cannot be dispelled, only transferred, dooming Syreena to "life" as a stone statue.
+However, Vartox and Lana are forced to part once again—the effect that would have let her live on Tynola was apparently linked to the petrifaction effect, and both are transferred away when Lana is "cured".
 After saying good-bye to Lana, Vartox departs Earth, taking Syreena with him.

 Post-Crisis

-In 1999 a post-Crisis version of Vartox was introduced by Dan Jurgens and Steve Epting.
+In 1999, a post-Crisis version of Vartox was introduced by Dan Jurgens and Steve Epting.
 He makes his debut in Superman vol. 2 #148, alongside two other aliens named Vestion and Paz.
-This version has significantly reduced powers, apparently slightly less than the post-Crisis Superman, and a revised costume.
-A brief mention of Vartox's homeworld Valeron is mentioned in Team Superman #1, at that time it had a super-champion called Ontor who claimed he was "the only sentient wearing a cape for thirty-eight light years in every direction".
-Ontor dies in the story; Vartox claims to be Valeron's protector in the later storyline.
+This version has significantly reduced powers and a revised costume.
+After Valeron's champion Ontor dies, Vartox becomes his self-proclaimed successor.